 - OpenType and OpenType collections,

 Technically, it works through freetype2 version 2.5 and supports all fonts from this library.
 Instead of playing with low C code you can work with .NET and operate with pure .NET abstractions.

 Once working with the DTP area, you need to make certain charts, vector images and logos with a real vector format and proper pantones.
 Or, perhaps you simply like good charts on your mobile device without raster.
 In all these cases you need to make images in specific and sometimes ancient formats.

 So, you need proper and high-quality fonts as well!
 It is not enough to make a few polygons to be sure it works and looks excellent.

 But .NET does not even have support for OpenType fonts.
 Thereby, we decided to create our own library .NET FontManager with a number of helpful features.
 Once we have done the same trick dozens of times, we decided to share our code with others.

 Moreover, we have API for Java as well.

-Whenever you have non-standard or commercial font, you need to think how to work with it, how to distribute it and how to keep windows font substitution hands out of your font.
+Whenever you have a non-standard or commercial font, you need to think about how to work with it, how to distribute it and how to keep windows font substitution hands out of your font.

 Also, you don’t need to purchase TrueType fonts.
 OpenType, CID fonts, Type1 hold glyphs in vector and are handled by freetype2.